pradeish29/cloud-burst-predict-streamlit/README.md

 This project aims to predict cloud burst occurrences using a Random Forest model deployed via a Streamlit web application.
 The model utilizes real-time weather data from OpenWeather.org, allowing users to input a city name to retrieve relevant weather information and receive a prediction output.

 ## Deployment
-this project has been deployed using streamlit cloud https://cloud-burst-prediction.streamlit.app/
+this project has been deployed using streamlit cloud.

+https://cloud-burst-prediction.streamlit.app/

+## Page view
 ![Streamlit Page](https://github.com/pradeish29/cloud-burst-predict/blob/main/Streamlit_page.jpg)

 ## Features